-TikTok is a fast-growing social media platform for creating, watching, and sharing short videos.
+In fact, even rock dwellers have probably heard of it, such is its prominence in many people’s everyday lives.
+TikTok has quickly grown to become the #1 social media platform for creating, watching, and sharing short videos.
 It differs from Instagram in that users can only share videos, and it varies from YouTube in that the clips are generally short (15-60 seconds long).

 While you can find content on just about any topic on TikTok, the most popular videos fall into a few frivolous categories:

 That’s quite different from LinkedIn’s most popular content, which revolves around innovation, management, human resources, and digital marketing.
 Yet, regardless of your brand’s voice or industry, there’s still a place for you on TikTok.

 Why Use TikTok for Your Business?

 You have a lot on your plate already.
 Is TikTok worth the added time investment?

 Here are a few benefits to keep in mind: